-Traditionally, the royal family includes the spouse of the reigning monarch, surviving spouses of deceased monarchs, children, grandchildren, siblings, and paternal cousins.
+The term "royal family" refers to the immediate family of a monarch (usually a king or queen) who leads a nation in a monarchy government.
+Monarchy countries have royal families.
+Traditionally, the royal family includes the ruling monarch, their spouse, their children and grandchildren, any still-living parents, their siblings, and their paternal cousins.
 Spouses of all immediate family members are also included in the royal family.
-Great-grandchildren and other descendants may also be considered part of the royal family.
+In addition, aunts, uncles, great-grandchildren (as Britain's Queen Elizabeth II now has), and other descendants may also be considered part of the royal family.

 Royal families of the world

 Of the 26 monarchies around the world, 12 are in Europe and 10 of those 12 are led by a royal family.
 This includes well-known royal families such as the Windsors in the United Kingdom and the Grimaldi's in Monaco.
 However, monarchies in Africa and Asia also have notable royal families, many of whom have captivating stories.
 For example, Japan's current Emperor Emeritus Akihito broke 2,600 years of tradition in 1959 by marrying his beloved, a commoner named Michiko Shōda, instead of choosing an aristocratic bride from the approved social group.
 More recently, his granddaughter Princess Mako followed his example and gave up her royal status completely so she could marry the man she loved.
 Another royal family worthy of mention is Bhutan's photogenic Wangchuck family: King Jihme Singye, Queen Jetsun Pema, and the young princes Jigme Namgyel and Jigme Ugyen, who frequently charm the internet at large via annual calendar appearances and the queen's Instagram account.

 - The House of Saxe-Coburg and Gothas - Belgium (King Philippe)